-How to get there: A 15-20 minute bus ride from from Tangalle towards Matarra (35 Rps one way).
+How to get there: A 15-20 minute bus ride from Tangalle towards Matarra (35 Rps one way).
 Entrance ticket: 250 Rps

 Go on a safari adventure

 Safaris are a very popular activity in Sri Lanka and luckily the two most famous national parks, Udawalawe and Yala, are within a 2-hour drive from Tangalle.
 We had already been to Udawalawe on our previous trip so this time we opted for the relatively undiscovered Bundala National Park.
-Sprinkled with waterways, clear lagoons and sandbanks, this park is home to a wide range of wildlife.
+Sprinkled with waterways, clear lagoons, and sandbanks, this park is home to a wide range of wildlife.
 The highlight is the variety of local bird species – more than 200!
 There is also a small population of elephants (around 30).
 Hiring a private car for the day is recommended.

 - Related post: Bundala National Park – is it worth visiting?

-Medidate at Kalametiya Bird Sanctuary
+Meditate at Kalametiya Bird Sanctuary

 Kalametiya Bird Sanctuary is a tranquil area of wilderness and home to a large number of migratory birds.
-You can take tuk-tuk here early morning or at dusk to practise some meditation in an incredible setting with a little breeze and the sound of the birds!
+You can take tuk-tuk here early morning or at dusk to practice some meditation in an incredible setting with a little breeze and the sound of the birds!